 Collagen.
 The protein collagen is the major component in structural tissue in the body, including in the penis.
-Excessive amounts of collagen can, however, form scar tissue, which can impair erectile function.
+However, excessive amounts of collagen can form scar tissue, which can impair erectile function.

 Oxygen.
 Oxygen-rich blood is one of the most important components for erectile health.
 Oxygen levels vary widely from very low levels in the flaccid state to very high levels in the erect state.
-During sleep, a man can normally have three to five erections per night, bringing oxygen-rich blood to the penis.
-The primary cause of oxygen deprivation is ischemia -- the blockage of blood vessels.
-The same blood flow-reducing conditions that lead to heart disease, such as atherosclerosis, may also contribute to erectile dysfunction.
+During sleep, a man can normally have 3 to 5 erections per night, bringing oxygen-rich blood to the penis.
+The primary cause of oxygen deprivation is ischemia, or the blockage of blood vessels.
+Blood flow-reducing conditions that lead to heart disease, such as atherosclerosis, may also contribute to ED.

 Testosterone and Other Hormones.
 Normal levels of hormones, especially testosterone, are essential for libido (sex drive) and erectile function, although their exact role is not clear.

-A number of medical conditions share a common problem with erectile dysfunction -- the impaired ability of blood vessels to open and allow normal blood flow.
+A number of medical conditions share a common problem with ED, such as the impaired ability of blood vessels to open and allow normal blood flow.

-Erectile dysfunction is a very common problem in men with high blood pressure.
-Many of the drugs used to treat hypertension (such as diuretics, calcium channel blockers, and beta-blockers) may also cause ED.
+ED is also a very common problem in men with high blood pressure.
+Many of the drugs used to treat hypertension (diuretics, calcium channel blockers, and beta-blockers) may also cause ED.

-Diabetes is a major risk factor for erectile dysfunction.
-Blood vessel and nerve damage are both common complications of diabetes.
-When the blood vessels or nerves of the penis are involved, erectile dysfunction can result.
-Diabetes is also associated with heart disease and chronic kidney disease, other risk factors for ED.
+Diabetes is a major risk factor for ED.
+Damage to blood vessels and nerves is a common complication of diabetes.
+When the blood vessels or nerves of the penis are involved, ED can result.
+Diabetes is also associated with heart disease and chronic kidney disease, which are other risk factors for ED.

-Obesity increases the risk for diabetes, heart disease, and erectile dysfunction.
+Obesity increases the risk for diabetes, heart disease, and ED.

-Metabolic syndrome -- a cluster of conditions that includes obesity and abdominal fat, unhealthy cholesterol and triglyceride levels, high blood pressure, and insulin resistance -- is also a risk factor for erectile dysfunction in men older than 50 years.
+Metabolic syndrome is a risk factor for ED in men older than age 50 years.
+It is a cluster of conditions that includes obesity and abdominal fat, unhealthy cholesterol and triglyceride levels, high blood pressure, and insulin resistance.

-Spinal cord injury and pelvic trauma, such as a pelvic fracture, can cause nerve damage that results in ED.
-Other conditions that can injure the spine and cause erectile dysfunction include spinal cord tumors, spina bifida, and a history of polio.
+Spinal cord injury and pelvic trauma, such as a pelvic fracture, can cause nerve damage that result in ED.
+Other conditions that can injure the spine and cause ED include spinal cord tumors, spina bifida, and a history of polio.

 Certain types of surgery and radiation treatments can increase the risk for erectile dysfunction: